Facebook Messenger is #5 in Top 10 Business Messaging platforms

 2016.
 Facebook Messenger adds group calls

-Facebook Messenger users now can start a group VoIP audio call from any group chat.
-Just tap the Phone icon, select which of the group chat members you want included and they’ll all receive a Messenger call simultaneously.
-If you miss the initial call but it’s still in progress, you can tap the Phone icon in the group chat to join the call.
-At any time you can see who’s on the call and send another ping to anyone who hasn’t joined.
-The maximum number of participants in a call - 50.
+Users of Facebook Messenger can now initiate a group VoIP audio call directly from any group chat.
+Simply tap the Phone icon, choose the group chat members you want to include, and they will all receive a Messenger call simultaneously.
+If you happen to miss the initial call but it is still ongoing, you can join the call by tapping the Phone icon within the group chat.
+Throughout the call, you can view the participants and send reminders to those who have not joined yet.
+It's worth noting that the maximum number of participants allowed in a call is 50.

 2016.
 Facebook Messenger allowes to build chatbots

-Facebook Mesenger will now allow businesses to deliver automated customer support, e-commerce guidance, content and interactive experiences through chatbots like Kik, Line and Telegram that have their own bot platforms.
-Zuckerberg explained that with AI and natural language processing combined with human help, people will be able to talk to Messenger bots just like they talk to friends.
-Through the Messenger Platform’s new Send/Receive API, bots can respond with structured messages that include text, images, links and call to action buttons.
-These could let users make a restaurant reservation, review an e-commerce order and more.
-You can swipe through product carousels and pop out to the web to pay for a purchase.
-A new persistent search bar at the top of Messenger will help people discover bots.
+Facebook Messenger is introducing a new feature that enables businesses to provide automated customer support, e-commerce guidance, content, and interactive experiences through chatbots such as Kik, Line, and Telegram, which have their own bot platforms.
+According to Zuckerberg, by utilizing AI and natural language processing in conjunction with human assistance, individuals will be able to converse with Messenger bots in a similar manner to how they talk to their friends.
+The Messenger Platform's Send/Receive API allows bots to deliver structured messages containing text, images, links, and call-to-action buttons.
+This functionality enables users to perform various tasks such as making restaurant reservations, reviewing e-commerce orders, and more.
+Users can also swipe through product carousels and navigate to external websites to complete purchases.
+Additionally, a persistent search bar positioned at the top of Messenger assists users in discovering bots.

 2015.
 Facebook launched enterprise messenger

-Facebook at Work, the version of Facebook designed for chatting with colleagues on a private social network, now has its own chat client as well.
-Somewhat like Facebook at Work’s version of Messenger, the new Work Chat app, as it’s called, allows coworkers to message each other individually, participate in group chats, share photos and videos, make voice calls, and even use stickers.
-The Android app is already available, and the iOS version is in the works and will arrive soon.
-The enterprise version of Facebook looks a lot like the consumer version of Facebook, and includes its own website as well as Facebook at Work mobile applications for iOS and Android.
-Employers can set up new accounts for their staff to use on the platform, and users can choose to link their personal and work accounts together.
-The service also allows for other business use cases, like document sharing, discussions, announcements, groups, project collaborations, events, and more.
+Facebook at Work, the private social network designed for professional communication among colleagues, now offers its own dedicated chat client.
+Similar to Facebook at Work's version of Messenger, the newly introduced Work Chat app enables individual messaging, group chats, photo and video sharing, voice calls, and the use of stickers within the workplace.
+The Android version of the app is already available, while the iOS version is currently in development and will be released soon.
+The enterprise edition of Facebook bears a strong resemblance to the consumer version, encompassing its own website and mobile applications for iOS and Android devices.
+Employers have the capability to create new accounts for their staff to utilize on the platform, and users can choose to link their personal and work accounts together.
+The service extends beyond mere communication, accommodating various business needs such as document sharing, discussions, announcements, groups, project collaborations, events, and more.

 2015.
 Facebook Messenger gets free video calls